-Metal packaging is unbreakable, easy to shape and decorate, and completely impervious to oxygen, light, bacteria, and vermin.
+With the help of rotary tables, you can create metal packaging that’s unbreakable, easy to shape and decorate, and completely impervious to oxygen, light, bacteria, and vermin.
 It is infinitely recyclable, an abundant natural resource that transforms naturally through oxidation and which can easily be extracted from the waste stream because of its magnetic properties.
 Canned food buried in the Antarctic by the earliest expeditions and found by explorers 60 years later, was perfectly edible.

 High impact design

 New processes have brought metal packaging back with a bang not only for food and beverages but also for a wide range of personal and luxury products.
 Cans today are 33% lighter than they were just 20 years ago — and innovative opening systems have made them consumer-friendly.
 As an Indian packaging designer says, “The effect of ink on metal is loved by every designer because it doesn’t sink, it remains on the surface and creates fantastic effects with a full saturation of colors.”